Sliba-zkha: Sources

-Brief accounts of Sliba-zkha's patriarchate are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari ibn Suleiman (twelfth-century), ʿAmr (fourteenth-century) and Sliba (fourteenth-century).
+Brief accounts of Sliba-zkha's patriarchate are given in the Ecclesiastical Chronicle of the Jacobite writer Barhebraeus (floruit 1280) and by the Church of the East works by Mari ibn Suleiman (twelfth century) and Amr ibn Matta (fourteenth century), and in the Martyrology of Rabban Sliba (fourteenth century).
 He is also mentioned in an unfavourable anecdote in Thomas of Marga's Book of Governors.

 Sliba-zkha's patriarchate

 The following account of Sliba-zkha's patriarchate is given by Bar Hebraeus:

-The catholicus Hnanishoʿ was succeeded by Sliba-zkha, who was consecrated at Seleucia.
+The catholicos Hnanishoʿ was succeeded by Sliba-zkha, who was consecrated at Seleucia.
 He was from Karka d'Piroz, which is today called Karkani, in the Tirhan region.
 He removed the name of Yohannan Garba ('the Leper') from the diptychs, reconsecrated the bishops consecrated by Garba, and put back the name of Hnanishoʿ, who had been oppressed by calumny, alongside those of the rest of the catholici.
 He died after fulfilling his office for fourteen years.

-According to ʿAbdishoʿ of Nisibis, Sliba-zkha established metropolitan provinces for Herat, Samarqand, India and China.
+According to Abdisho bar Berika, Sliba-zkha established metropolitan provinces for Herat, Samarqand, India, and China.